kluete/adag/README.md

 ## Overview

-I use the [simplex](https://github.com/kluete/simplex) [Actor Model](https://en.wikipedia.org/wiki/Actor_model) framework: threads are ideally pinned on CPU cores (with said core masked out from the kernel config), i.e. one core = one thread.
+I use the [simplex](https://github.com/kluete/simplex) framework, which is an [Actor Model](https://en.wikipedia.org/wiki/Actor_model): threads are ideally pinned on CPU cores (with said cores masked out from the kernel config), i.e. one core = one thread.
+Hyperthreading should be *disabled* as it just increases cache flushes and is only benefitial if a thread is stuck, say on an I/O operation.

-Hyperthreading should ideally be *disabled* as it just increase L1/L2 cach flushes and only benefits if eithe thread uis stuck, say on an I/O op,
+Each thread runs an event loop and they all communicate through a common L3 cache memory bus.

 # Rationale

 Having more threads than CPU cores means more context switches... which can become very expensive depending on the amount of data that has to be flushed/reloaded from CPU caches.

-There is a cost to running an event loop on each thread, to be sure, but cache flushes are way more costly.
-Note that, in an Actor Model, involved CPU cores always run at 100% -- even when there is NO event to be processed, so CPU usage (say with htop) is not a relevant performance indicator.
+While there is a cost to running an event loop on each thread, cache flushes are way more costly.
+Note that in an Actor Model, involved CPU cores always run at 100% -- even when there is NO event to be processed, so CPU usage (say with htop) is not a relevant performance indicator.
 The correct way to benchmark such a system would be to count the amount of computations / time it can perform (after disabling all unnecessary I/O, of course).

 The is almost no cost for instantied actors that aren't used (not processing any event), except very little memory.